scottbale/tweet-purge/log.md

 * bug fixes in `backpressure` around `alts!`
 * trying to kick off the real delete all...
 I fear rate limit is 300 per 3 hours, which will take my program over 24 hours :(
+* bug fix in `backpressure`: do the first chunk immediately

 ## Appendix